 SELECTED AGRICULTURAL AND FORESTED WATERSHED PROJECTS

 - Watershed Yields, Arizona and New Mexico: Conducted watershed modeling of 10 forest watersheds for seasonal yields and stream base flow due to decadal watershed drought conditions.
-Investigation included determination of historical meteorological variability, assessment of the role of snowpack in maintaining riparian areas, modeling watershed dynamics using Soil and Water Assessment Tool (SWAT) watershed model.
+Investigation included historical meteorological variability, assessment of the role of snowpack in maintaining riparian drainages, and modeling watershed dynamics using the SWAT watershed model.

-- Watershed Modeling, Southern Rocky Mountains, New Mexico: Developed and managed streamflow measurement network of 120,000 acre snowmelt-dominated watershed.
-Calibrated watershed model using Precipitation-Runoff Modeling System (PRMS) code for hypothesis testing of impacts of various agricultural diversions on downstream water availability.
+- Watershed Modeling, Southern Rocky Mountains, New Mexico: Developed and managed streamflow measurement network of 120,000 acre snowmelt-dominated Forest watershed.
+Calibrated watershed model using the PRMS code for hypothesis testing of impacts of various agricultural diversions on downstream water availability.

-- Watershed Flooding, Florida: Constructed, installed and calibrated permanent streamflow measurement networks and precipitation gages to evaluate baseline pre-mining watershed conditions.
+- Watershed Flooding, Central Florida Phosphate Mining District: Constructed, installed and calibrated permanent streamflow measurement networks and precipitation gages to evaluate baseline pre-mining watershed conditions.

 - Agricultural Water Use Optimization, Arizona: Repaired degraded well/pump system from effects of calcium deposition through pump and acid control, and optimized water and fertilizer delivery of 2,000 acre drip irrigation project.

-- Agricultural Watershed Yields, New Mexico: Constructed watershed models of six forested watersheds, New Mexico, using Precipitation-Runoff Modeling System (PRMS) code to determine variations in seasonal agricultural water yields.
+- Agricultural Watershed Yields, New Mexico: Constructed watershed models of six forested watersheds, New Mexico, using the PRMS code to determine variations in seasonal agricultural water yields.

 - Agricultural Lands Remote Sensing, New Mexico: Using Landsat imagery and aerial photos, determined seasonal irrigated agricultural acreages for eight agricultural districts.

-- Irrigation Use Remote Sensing, New Mexico: Conducted review analysis of NDVI calculations of irrigated acreages from different irrigation methods, southern New Mexico.
+- Irrigation Use Remote Sensing, Deming Area, New Mexico: Conducted review analysis of NDVI calculations of irrigated acreages from fields that used, drip, furrow, and sprinkler irrigation methods.

-- National Park Service Watershed Monitoring, Arizona: Conducted hydrologic budget analysis of riparain watershed.
+- National Park Service Watershed Monitoring, Tuzigoot National Monument, Arizona: Conducted hydrologic budget analysis of riparian watershed.
 Installed weather station and evaporation pan, monitored streamflow, spring discharges, and water levels.
-Calculated hydrologic balance using energy and water budgets.
+Calculated hydrologic balance using both energy and water budgets.